 Project Overview

-This project will provide improved pedestrian and bicycle infrastructure, safer driveway and street crossings, and traffic calming elements to help the Manhattan Middle School community walk, bike and roll to school more safely and comfortably.
+This project will provide improved pedestrian and bicycle infrastructure, safer driveway and street crossings, and traffic calming elements to help the Manhattan Middle School community walk, bike and roll more safely and comfortably.

 Timeline

-• Fall 2022: We heard from the Manhattan Middle School community that walking, biking, and rolling on Manhattan Drive feel unsafe and uncomfortable, and submitted a grant application for funding to improve safety.
+• Fall 2022: We heard from the Manhattan Middle School community that walking, biking and rolling on Manhattan Drive feel unsafe and uncomfortable, and submitted a grant application for funding to improve safety.

 Community Engagement